Isoelectric Ph Of Amino Acid

 Q3: Can the pI be used to predict protein behavior?

 The pI is a valuable tool for predicting certain aspects of protein behavior, such as solubility, stability, and migration in electric fields.
-However, it's not a complete predictor of all protein properties.
+Even so, it's not a complete predictor of all protein properties.
 Other factors, such as protein conformation, interactions with other molecules, and the surrounding environment, also play significant roles.

 Q4: How is the pI determined experimentally?